paladin-bladesmith/sol-stake-view-program/clients/js/README.md

 # JavaScript client

-A generated JavaScript library for the Sol Stake View Program program.
+A generated JavaScript library for the Sol Stake View program.

 ## Getting started